e-mail: j.borg@aston.ac.uk

 I am originally from Birmingham, and am proudly half Maltese.
 Before moving to Aston University in January 2022 I was Lecturer in Evolutionary Systems at Keele University, UK (joining in 2009 to begin my PhD and Teaching Fellowship).
 Before undertaking a PhD I studied for a BSc in Artificial Intelligence and Computer Science and a MSc in Advance Computer Science at the University of Birmingham, UK.

-In my spare time I am a keen Aston Villa supporter; regularly injured football player; music enthusiast; out of practice guitarist; Science Fiction fan, part time gamer, part time politico, part time meme stock enthusiast; and full time Dad and partner.
+In my spare time I am a keen Aston Villa supporter; regularly injured football (now almost retired) player; music enthusiast; out of practice guitarist; Science Fiction fan, part time gamer, part time politico, failed meme stock enthusiast; and full time Dad and partner.

 Injury Status: My knees are totally shot - time to start playing Golf!